 Using the Flag Button

 Have you come across a comment you find inappropriate?
 TED has a small team of staff and volunteers keeping an eye out for inappropriate comments, but troublesome content is occasionally missed.
-If you see a comment that concerns you:
+If you see something that concerns you:

 - Please click the Flag button on the comment to send us an alert.
-No comments will be removed or hidden automatically, but TED staff will be alerted to review it as soon as possible.
+No comments will be removed or hidden automatically, but we will review it as soon as possible.
 Other members will not be able to see that you’ve Flagged a comment.

-- Please don’t over-use the Flag button, or Flag a comment simply because you disagree with the author.
+- Please don’t Flag a comment simply because you disagree with the author.

 How to Avoid Comment or Conversation Removal

 No one likes having their contributions removed from the site.
-TED staff don’t like removing content, either, but occasionally find it necessary for the overall health of the community.
+The TED staff doesn’t like removing content, either, but occasionally finds it necessary for the overall health of the community.
 Here are some reasons your comment or Conversation may be removed: